Updated: Feb. 5, 2020

 4. If you have an approved petition, you should include its priority date here.

 5 – 9.
 This section only applies to a derivative applicant.
 A derivative applicant is an immigrant who didn’t need a separate petition rather depends on the petition of a principal applicant.
 This would most likely be a parent or spouse.
-In this sections, you will include the information of the principal applicant.
+In this sections, you will include the information for the principal applicant.

 Part 3.
-Additional Information About You
+Additional Information About you

 1 – 4.
 If you have ever applied for an immigrant visa (green card) at a U.S. Embassy or Consulate, you will fill out this section.
 In question three you will put either approved, denied, refused, or withdrawn.
 Don’t worry about explaining why the decision was made.
 That is not necessary.

 5 – 7.
 Here you will provide your physical address history for the past five years.
 Provide your current address first.
 If you have had more than two addresses, you can include additional information in Part 14.
 Additional Information.
 This information is provided so the USCIS can perform a background check, so make sure it is as accurate as possible.

 9.a. – 10.b.
 Here you should provide your most recent address outside the U.S. where you live for more than one year.
 However, if you have already provided it above, you do not need to include it here.